 Mammograms do not detect all breast cancers: Inflammatory breast cancer is a rare but aggressive type that causes skin changes, swelling, pain, and inflammation.
 There may or may not be a lump.

-Due to the limitations of the imaging technology, it is important for everyone to be familiar with the regular shape and feel of their breasts in order to recognize unusual changes.
+Due to the limitations of the imaging technology, it is important for everyone to be familiar with the regular shape and feel of their breasts to help recognize unusual changes.

-In a person with a life expectancy of fewer than 10 years, a doctor will also recommend discontinuing mammograms.
+A doctor will also recommend discontinuing mammograms in a person with a life expectancy of fewer than 10 years.

 People with any of the following may need additional screening: